Creature from the Haunted Sea: Post Production

 The movie's musical score, written by Fred Katz, was originally written for A Bucket of Blood.
 According to Mark Thomas McGee, author of Roger Corman: The Best of the Cheap Acts, each time Katz was asked to write music for Corman, Katz sold the same score as if it were new music.

 Release

-Creature from the Haunted Sea was not released until 1961.
-The theatrical running time was 60 minutes.
+Creature from the Haunted Sea was released in 1961, often paired with another Filmgroup title Devil's Partner (1961) The theatrical running time was 60 minutes.
 The movie's marketing campaign did not advertise it as a comedy, and instead promoted it as a serious thriller film.
 The movie's poster asks "What was the unspeakable secret of the sea of lost ships?" and requests that audiences "do not give away the answer to the secret".
 Many audiences found the advertising to be misleading, which harmed the movie's success.

 Corman said "The film had a mild success.
 I couldn’t believe you could do such insane stuff on film and get a little tiny profit.
 As I’ve said, it should have been a big success or a big failure.
 I stopped at that point.
 I'd done three of these.
 It was time to move on and do other things."